Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Optimal Rate with Completeness-type Assumption

-\begin{Remark} Several remarks are in order. {First, we introduce $x_w$ to calculate the $\ell_1$-norm of $Kw-(1-\gamma)\mu_0$, since the $\ell_1$-norm will be related to the suboptimality gap of the policy obtained from $w$ (see Lemma \ref{lemma:infeasible} below).} Second, Assumption \ref{ass:f1_fake} contains not only realizability of $W$ for $w^*$, but also the {\it completeness-type} assumption of $B$ for $x_w\in B$ for any $w\in W$.
+\begin{Remark} Several remarks are in order. {First, we introduce $x_w$ to calculate the $\ell_1$-norm of $Kw-(1-\gamma)\mu_0$, since the $\ell_1$-norm will be related to the suboptimality gap of the policy obtained from $w$ (see Lemma \ref{lemma:infeasible} above).} Second, Assumption \ref{ass:f1_fake} contains not only realizability of $W$ for $w^*$, but also the {\it completeness-type} assumption of $B$ for $x_w\in B$ for any $w\in W$.
 The completeness-type assumptions are standard in the offline RL literature \citep{munos2008finite,chen2019information,xie2021bellman}, and can be challenging or even impossible to remove in certain cases due to some hardness results \citep{foster2021offline}.
-To the best of our knowledge, the only existing results that merely assume realizability of the optimal solutions are \cite{uehara2021pessimistic,zhan2022offline,chen2022offline}, which are either statistically sub-optimal or computationally intractable.
-We defer our solution to the {\it realizability-only} case to Section \ref{sec:second_FA}.
+To the best of our knowledge, the only existing results that \emph{merely assume realizability} of the optimal solutions are \cite{uehara2021pessimistic,zhan2022offline,chen2022offline}, which are either statistically sub-optimal or computationally intractable.
+We defer our solution to the \emph{realizability-only} case to \S\ref{sec:second_FA}.

-Third, interestingly, some completeness assumption is also made in the concurrent work \cite{rashidinejad2022optimal} that achieves the optimal $O(1/\sqrt{n})$ rate as well (see their Theorem 4), mirroring our Assumption \ref{ass:f1_fake}.
-Note that we only need the completeness of one function class $B$ for $x_w$, while \cite{rashidinejad2022optimal} requires the completeness of $U$ for $u_w^*$ (with the notation therein), the realizability of $v^*$, together with either the realizability of the model $P$ (which is deemed as even stronger than Bellman-completeness \citep{chen2019information,zhan2022offline,uehara2021pessimistic}), or the completeness of two function classes $\mathcal{U}$ and $\mathcal{Z}$ therein. \end{Remark}
+Third, and most interestingly, some \emph{completeness assumption} is also made in the concurrent and independent work \cite{rashidinejad2022optimal} that achieves the optimal $O(1/\sqrt{n})$ rate as well (see their Theorem 4), in the same setup as in this section (with general function approximation and the LP framework, and with partial data coverage assumption as to be introduced next).
+The completeness-type assumption therein mirrors our Assumption \ref{ass:f1_fake}.
+Note that we only need the completeness of \emph{one} function class $B$ for $x_w$, while \cite{rashidinejad2022optimal} requires the completeness of $U$ for $u_w^*$ (with the notation therein), the realizability of $v^*$, together with either the realizability of the model $P$ (which is deemed as even stronger than Bellman-completeness \citep{chen2019information,zhan2022offline,uehara2021pessimistic}), or the completeness of two function classes $\mathcal{U}$ and $\mathcal{Z}$ therein. \end{Remark}

-Next, we make the following SPC assumption, as in \cite{rashidinejad2021bridging,rashidinejad2022optimal}.
-Note that it is made for the original MDP we would like to solve, and is weaker than the policy concentrability assumption in \cite{zhan2022offline}, which additionally includes the concentrability assumption for some regularized problem.